Share This Infographic

 To put it simply, the UPG Priority Matrix is a list.
-It’s a list that tells us what people groups in North America are most in need cross cultural missionaries.
-That is, people who are willing to cross cultural boundaries to share the gospel.
+It’s a list that tells us what people groups in North America are most in need of cross cultural missionaries–people who are willing to cross cultural boundaries to share the gospel.

 Even in North America, we need people to be willing to work cross-culturally.
-As discussed last week, there are many people living close to churches in North America who are still unlikely to hear the gospel in a way they’ll understand.
+There are many people living close to churches in North America who are unlikely to hear the gospel in a way they’ll understand.
+Global Gates wants to see these people have an encounter with Jesus and hopefully share about their encounter with their friends and family here and abroad.

 So, back to the matrix.
 The UPG populations are listed in order of priority.
 How’s this determined?